php-carteblanche/core/README.md

 This package is the core of the [CarteBlanche](http://github.com/php-carteblanche/carteblanche) framework.

-For more informations, see the `doc/` directory.
+For more information, see the `doc/` directory.

     Copyright 2013-2014 Les Ateliers Pierrot <http://www.ateliers-pierrot.fr/>